giellalt/lang-gle/index-header.md

 This page documents the work on the [Irish language model](http://github.com/giellalt/lang-gle).

+The analyser behind this source code is written by Elaine Uí Dhonnchadha.

+It contains approximately 80000 stems, and an inflectional component.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)